top of page

 He slicked back his slightly salted dark hair.
 He struggled to insert the mother-of-pearl collar buttons into the new stiff collar.
 Jim always fell between sizes because of his broad chest.
 He’d learned to try on any shirt before buying it.
 Jim caught the young shop assistant admiring his image in the mirror, just like Flora had once.

-Jim’s stomach acid churned when he imagined Flora’s face turning sour when she learned there would be no spacious two-story, white-frame house built awaiting her arrival.
-Something he had hinted at when leaving Ohio for Colorado.
+Jim’s stomach acid churned when he imagined Flora’s face turned sour when she learned there would be no spacious two-story, white-frame house built upon her arrival--something he had hinted at when leaving Ohio for Colorado.
 Flora would bolt if they were still in the dugout.
 He could picture a cow crashing through the ceiling onto the kitchen table, or a rattlesnake as her bedmate.

 At a minimum, he would need to build a solid soddie before fall—sixteen by twenty feet, plank floors, and plastered walls.
 Knowing this had forced him to call upon his deep reservoir of charisma while writing to her earlier.
 Provided Flora didn’t arrive until mid-October, he could see that the soddie was in good shape.
 The boys could live in the present dugout until they could build a proper house that Flora would covet.
-With a house raising and good hired hands, they could complete that house within the year.
+It could be completed within a year with a house raising and good hired hands.

 Jim buttoned the body-hugging vest and slipped on his jacket, tweaking his tie in front of the single small mirror hanging by the side of the stove.
 He tugged on his good boots over his calloused fee.
 Grabbing the letter to Flora off the table, he whistled to himself as he tied the tarp closed.
 Tonight he would begin getting the lay of the land to build his new empire.